Affiliate links on Android Authority may earn us a commission. Learn more.

 - Withings Health Mate

 You can also schedule recurring exercises with Google Fit through Google Calendar.
-To do so, open Google Calendar, tap the “+” button on the bottom-right corner, then tap Exercise.
+To do so, open Google Calendar, tap the + button on the bottom-right corner, then Goal, then Exercise.
 From there, you can choose which exercises you’d like to schedule (run, walk, yoga, hike, etc.), how often you’d like the exercise to recur, the duration of your exercise, and what time of day you’d like to exercise.
 This is a great way to integrate activity into your schedule.

 Devices compatible with Google Fit

-A number of fitness and health devices are compatible with Google Fit, most of them being Wear OS smartwatches.
-Google Fit is the default fitness app for Wear OS devices (unless a company includes its own fitness app), so you can expect to use Google Fit if you pick up a Wear OS smartwatch.
+Many fitness and health devices are compatible with Google Fit, most smartwatches.
+Google Fit is the default fitness app for Wear OS devices (unless a company includes its fitness app), so you can access Google Fit if you pick up a Wear OS smartwatch.

-Every Wear OS smartwatch is compatible with Google Fit, though the data the app records will depend on which watch you’re using.
-For instance, Google Fit won’t be able to record heart rate data if you’re using a Wear OS device without a heart rate sensor, such as the older Skagen Falster.
-If your Wear OS watch doesn’t have a heart rate sensor but you happen to own a standalone heart rate sensor (such as a chest strap or arm band), you can connect that device to Google Fit to see your heart rate data.
+Though all Wear OS smartwatches are compatible with Google Fit, the data the app records will depend on which watch you’re using.
+For instance, Google Fit won’t record heart rate data if you’re using a watch without a heart rate sensor.
+On the other hand, if your Wear OS watch doesn’t have a heart rate sensor but you happen to own a standalone heart rate sensor (such as a chest strap or armband), you can connect that device to Google Fit to see your heart rate data.

 Do you need the Google Fit app if you already own a Google Fit-compatible device?